By Lilly Stewart, Staff Writer

 As I enter into my fourth and final year of university, I’m planning to focus more on building the right connections and giving myself grace when it comes to grades, friends, my future, or pretty much any other obstacle.
 The bottom line is, I care much less what other people have to say about me or what they secretly think, or even what they have accomplished compared to me.
 I’m not some zen sage or anything, so obviously social media and toxic academia will still get to me.
 I’ll probably still lose sleep wondering why I don’t have close friends at school like ‘everybody else,’ or why I don’t have a paid internship or a great job lined up for after graduation, or why I don’t have the coolest wardrobe like all the influencers I follow on Instagram.

 The burnout I have now is that I’m burnt out with being burnt out.
-Mental and physical exhaustion as a result of school and social drama have only increased my stress, leading to a vicious cycle.
+Mental and physical exhaustion as a result of school and social drama has only increased my stress, leading to a vicious cycle.
 If you feel yourself burning out, take a break.
 Ask for that extension.
 Advocate for yourself.
 Reach out to people.
 Get off social media and go watch your comfort movie.
 And most importantly, ask for help.
 I got a piece of advice recently that changed my perspective.
 When it comes to accomplishing things and ‘getting ahead’ in the final year, especially with roadblocks like a pandemic where opportunities seem scarce, don’t make decisions out of fear.
 If you are passionate about something or interested in it, go for it, but don’t mindlessly follow everyone else where you think you’ll be successful or popular.
 If you do, you’ll most likely get frustrated, bored, and burnt out (like I did).

 Instead of trying to find the right labels, I’m just going to do my best, persevere, and go towards things that feel right rather than things that look right.
 Getting through an entire year of school during a pandemic is an accomplishment itself, which I think is easy to overlook when it feels like we should always be on to the next thing (in other words, on to adding another label).
-But over the past three years, I’ve learned to celebrate the wins more than stressing over the potential failures of the future.
+But over the past three years, I’ve learned to celebrate the wins more than stress over the potential failures of the future.